Group One Betting Guide

 Alinghi won the 2004 edition and it now has a raced named after it.
 The daughter of Encosta De Lago won three major races in its three-year-old year which culminated in the Thousand Guineas.
 That form was rewarded with the Australian Champion Filly of the Year award.

 Thousand Guineas betting strategies

-The favourite has won seven times since 2000 which includes Atlantic Jewel, Miss Finland, Alinghi, Guelph and Irish Lights.
+The favourite has won eight times since 2000 which includes Atlantic Jewel, Miss Finland, Alinghi, Guelph, Irish Lights and Flit.

 The Thousand Guineas is known to be a favourites race, but there have been some long-priced winners in recent history and punters have been finding great value.